Affiliate Faculty

 James Grubb

 James S. Grubb, Professor of History (Ph.D., University of Chicago) is author of Firstborn of Venice: Vicenza in the Early Renaissance State and Provincial Families of the Renaissance: Private and Public Life in the Veneto, both published by the Johns Hopkins University Press, and has published two critical editions of Renaissance family memoirs and an edition of Battista Pagliarino’s Cronicae in addition to some two dozen articles and book chapters.
 He is currently working on a book to be titled Managing Magnificence: Venice’s Noble Commoners and the Creation of a Service Elite.
-He is currently a member of the Executive Board of the Renaissance Society of America.
+He has served on the Executive Board of the Renaissance Society of America.

 Gail Orgelfinger